Concurrency JSR-166 Interest Site

 There are some out-of-date but mostly still accurate slides on highlights of JSR-166.

-The contributing members of the JSR166 expert group are Josh Bloch, Joe Bowbeer, Brian Goetz, David Holmes, Doug Lea (spec lead), and Tim Peierls.
-Bill Scherer joined as a member in maintenance and extension efforts.
-Others contributing notable guidance and expertise include Dave Dice (Sun), Martin Buchholz (Sun), Cliff Click (Azul), Steve Dever (Sun), and Bill Pugh (UMd).
+The initial contributing members of the JSR166 expert group are Josh Bloch, Joe Bowbeer, Brian Goetz, David Holmes, Doug Lea (spec lead), and Tim Peierls.
+Martin Buchholz and Bill Scherer joined as members in maintenance and extension efforts.
+Others contributing notable guidance and expertise include Dave Dice (Sun), Cliff Click (Azul), Steve Dever (Sun), and Bill Pugh (UMd).
 Thanks also to the many other people contributing ideas, reviewing APIs and code, and testing out pre-releases.

 Doug Lea